Coordination (as a structural relation) is a particular kind of sociation such that the relata are of equal rank in the following sense:

 - there is no explicit indication of a different temporal order.

 Under such circumstances, the inference that the events occurred in the order of the clauses is cogent (it would also be the default interpretation if the subjects differed).
-The conciseness effect of asyndesis is partly based on principles of iconicity.
+Moreover, the asyndesis iconically reflects absence of delay between the phases.
+At the stylistic level, simplicity and asyndesis generate an effect of conciseness.

 |.||a.||Linda woke up, brushed her teeth, took a shower and prepared her breakfast.|